george-roussos/employeeasy-server/README.md

 ## Endpoint specifications

 To begin with, a user needs to sign up, or log in.
 Each user is assumed to be a line manager, managing employees.
 Each manager is assigned their own employees and they are only allowed to perform requests involving those instances in the collections.
+The idea is that the manager inputs their own name in the "manager" field when inputting new employee entries and that is when the API will allow a POST request.

 The API uses JWT authentication, so requests that involve employees that do not reference the logged in user, are rejected.

 Below are the endpoints.

 ### POST `/api/login`